pubgeo/IARPA-SMART/documentation/specifications/site_model_spec.md

 This value may be `null` ,or a datestring of the format `"YYYY-MM-DD"`.

-If it is a datestring, it corresponds to the earliest date of all observation features in this site model. `null` has a special semantic meaning and is only permitted in certain statused sites, as detailed in the [annotation status types](../miscellaneous_annotation_details.md#annotations-status-type-categories).
+If it is a datestring, it corresponds to the earliest date of all observation features in this site model. `null` has a special semantic meaning and is only permitted in certain statused sites, as detailed in the [annotation status types](../miscellaneous_annotation_details.md#annotations-status-type-categories) and [boundary definitions](../boundary_definitions.md#temporal-boundaries).

 NOTE: This date is not the same as the observed start of the activity described by the site model.
 It is simply the very first observation noted in the annotation (ground truth) file, which could be 'No Activity' (prior to activity starting).